tylergraham117/tylergraham-site/content/Notes/01 - Sources/Books/Catching Whimsy.md

 [[Make it so that people start assuming every conversation with you will leave them feeling acknowledged and cared for.]] p404

+[[Expectation is how you hope things will turn out.
+Anticipation is different.
+It is for people whose resting position is leaning forward.]]
+Anticipation doesn't just look around the corner; it looks well over the horizon. p407